 When is it requested?

-Thyroid Antibody Acronym Present in When ordered Thyroid peroxidase antibody/thyroid microsomal antibody TPOAb Autoimmune thyroid disease: Hashimoto’s thyroiditis (95%); primary myxoedema (90%); Graves’ disease (18%) When patient has symptoms or test results suggesting hypothyroidism; when a doctor is considering starting a patient on a drug therapy, such as lithium, amiodarone, interferon alpha, or interleukin-2, that has associated risks of developing hypothyroidism when TPOAb are present Thyroglobulin antibody TgAb Tested as part of monitoring of treatment for thyroid cancer.
+Thyroid Antibody Acronym Present in When ordered Thyroid peroxidase antibody/thyroid microsomal antibody TPOAb Autoimmune thyroid disease: Hashimoto thyroiditis (95%); primary hypothyroidism (90%); Graves disease (18%) When patient has symptoms or test results suggesting hypothyroidism; when a doctor is considering starting a patient on a drug therapy, such as lithium, amiodarone, interferon alpha, or interleukin-2, that has associated risks of developing hypothyroidism when TPOAb are present Thyroglobulin antibody TgAb Tested as part of monitoring of treatment for thyroid cancer.
 Also present in autoimmune thyroid disease.
 Not as reliable as TPOAb in testing for autoimmune thyroid disease.
 Thyroglobulin antibody together with thyroglobulin levels are used at regular intervals after thyroid cancer treatment.
 The presence of thyroglobulin antibodies may interfere with the test for thyroglobulin which is also tested as a tumour marker.
-Thyroid stimulating hormone receptor antibody TRAb Graves’ disease When patient has symptoms of hyperthyroidism; to monitor effectiveness of anti-thyroid therapy If a pregnant woman has a known autoimmune thyroid disease (such as Hashimoto’s thyroiditis or Graves’ disease) or has another autoimmune disorder and thyroid involvement is suspected, then one or more of the thyroid antibodies may be requested early in the pregnancy and then again near the end.
-These tests are used to help the doctor determine whether the baby may be at risk of thyroid dysfunction since thyroid antibodies can cross the placenta and cause hypothyroidism or hyperthyroidism in the foetus or newborn.
+Thyroid stimulating hormone receptor antibody TRAb Graves disease When patient has symptoms of hyperthyroidism; to monitor effectiveness of anti-thyroid therapy during treatment of hyperthyroidism If a pregnant woman has a known autoimmune thyroid disease (such as Hashimoto thyroiditis or Graves disease) or has an existing autoimmune condition associated with a higher chance of developing thyroid disease, then one or more of the thyroid antibodies may be requested.
+This normally occurs once at the early stages of pregnancy and is repeated near the end.
+These tests are used to help the doctor determine whether the baby may be at risk of thyroid dysfunction.
+This is important as thyroid antibodies from the mother can cross the placenta and increase the risk of hypothyroidism or hyperthyroidism in the foetus or newborn.

 Thyroid antibody testing may also be requested when a patient is being investigated for infertility.